JaysonPye/Journal/2025/kidsup.md

 - make spt/outdoor mix so that specials can include hat things
 - Schools sometimes want to do different concurrent signups for parties or events on the same day, look into adding two at the same time if they want to add it.
-- Stats: The base page that shows event stats for admins is not in the stats page, it is essentially gone after the event closes, basically we want a summaries page that shows taht per event, might currently exist in some form under category: bookings

 # LEROY MTG